aHcVolle/TrekVolle/README.md

 # TrekVolle
 ## Pebble Watchface

+Features:
+- Time (24H)
+- Date (day of week & dd.mm.yy)
+- Day of year - Week of year
+- Weather information (temperature, conditions, icon, location (tap the pebble))
+- Pebble battery status
+- Phone battery status
+- Network connection status
+- Bluetooth connection status
+- Health information (step count & distance)
+- Customizable colors

 Usage:

-Tap on watch to change between weather conditions & current location.
+- Tap on watch to change between weather conditions & current location.

-Use the configuration settings to configure all the used colors.
+- Use the configuration settings to configure all the used colors.

-If the phone's battery is displayed depends on your phone.
+- If the phone's battery is displayed depends on your phone.
 Its working on android cm-12.1, not tested anywhere else.

+ToDo:
+- Display temperature in °C or °F
+- Display time in 24H / 12H
+- Customize network refresh time
+- Customize date display (dd-mm-yy / yy-mm-dd / mm-dd-yy)

 Credits & Thanks to: